How to Match a Car Subwoofer and Amplifiers

 Now that you understand the terminologies related to subs and amps, you can easily understand how to match these two components for the best sound quality.
 These two components function differently.
 While the subwoofer reproduces sound, the amp magnifies the sound, increasing its volume.

 The idea here is to get a combination of an amp and subs that are well balanced and connect them such that they give the highest quality sound and none gets damaged.
-The above table can help you with amp-subwoofer matching, but let's look deeper into how to do it.
+The above table can help you How to Match a Car Subwoofer and Amplifiers, but let's look deeper into how to do it.